jpatel98/brainflix-client/README.md

 ## Goals and Requirements

 Goal was to build a full stack single page application using React, Express, and Node.js.
-I also used an API to obtain the video data, stream URL as well as the default comments.
+I also used a [server](https://github.com/jpatel98/jigar-patel-brainflix-api) to obtain the video data, stream URL as well as the default comments.

 ## Key Learnings